josepablocam/transfer/README.md

 ```
 Note that we passed in the python function object `pd.DataFrame.groupby` to the `wrangles_for` call.

-* List `transfer` code snippets that make a call to a particular third-party library function.
+* List `wranglesearch` code snippets that make a call to a particular third-party library function.

 ```
 $ print(db.get_code(db.calls(pd.DataFrame.fillna)[0]))